 You can rent a bicycle from wherever you stay for $2-3 per day.
 This is an ideal way to get around town.
-And at anytime you become fatigued or simply lazy, hire a pick-up truck taxi or even hitchhike for a ride back home with your bike.
+And at any time you become fatigued or simply lazy, hire a pick-up truck taxi or even hitchhike for a ride back home with your bike.

 Visit the Hot Springs

-With your bicycle, you can ride about 8 kilometers south west from the main town (45 minutes) to the Khaung Daing Hot Springs.
+With your bicycle, you can ride about 8 kilometers southwest from the main town (45 minutes) to the Khaung Daing Hot Springs.
 The ride can be a bit dusty and bumpy but it’s all part of the adventure.
 The scenery is absolutely gorgeous and peaceful with many photo opportunities to stop along the way.
 This includes a Sunflower field and a Buddhist Temple up over a hundred steps.
-Truth be told, it’s not an incredibly exciting hot springs compared to others you may find in Japan or Taiwan, but it’s well worth the visit while you’re in Inle Lake.
+Truth be told, it’s not an incredibly exciting hot spring compared to others you may find in Japan or Taiwan, but it’s well worth the visit while you’re in Inle Lake.
 Relaxing setting to get away from the main town.

 Entering the Hot Springs should cost about $7-10 per person and they also have a small restaurant/bar.
 I would advise to either hire a boat or taxi for return, as you may not want to ride back after feeling relaxed from the Hot Springs.